ruedatesta/ech_gic/README.md

 To contribute to this discussion, I developed the following code to generate GICs at the quintile and centile levels.

 The primary conclusion is that the bottom deciles experienced a decline in income growth over this period, while the middle and top deciles showed either negligible or positive growth.
 However, it is important to note that this analysis is still preliminary.
-Additionally, even thouhgh this analysis is suggestive does not imply causation from policies to distributional outcomes.
+Additionally, even though this analysis is suggestive does not imply causation from policies to distributional outcomes.

 Feel free to take the code and keep contributing to the discussion.